 I have lived in Lubbock for 10 years now, and have an amazing family that has been supportive in my ambitions.
-I have wanted to be involved in politics for quite some time, and now is the time.
 I have seen politics become less and less about the people that vote for their representatives, and more about partisan agendas.
 It has become more about what the politicians can get out of their position, than what they can do for their constituents.
 The time has come to put an end to that.
-I promise to be a voice to the people that put me in office.
+I promise to be a voice for the people.
 Not a select few people, but EVERYONE.
-I am willing to listen to my constituents and do what is in my power to represent what you want, not what other politicians tell me to do.
+I am willing to listen, and do what is in my power to represent what you want.
 I want to empower the people and make democracy work for the people like it is meant to do.
 We need to increase not only registered voters, but voter turnout.
 We cannot allow people to not vote because they feel like they do not matter.
 I hope to give people the satisfaction that they can be a part of what happens, not just have to accept what their elected officials tell them to do.

 I was a three sport athlete in high school (track, basketball, and football), and learned a lot about teamwork, leadership, and respect.
 This is also where I had my first thoughts of entering into politics.
 Through an essay that I wrote, I was selected by the American Legion to attend Cornhusker Boys’ State, which was a week long event held at the University of Nebraska for kids all across the state to learn about State Government.
 We were challenged to run a campaign just like we were running for a state office; I chose to run for Secretary of State.
 The next thing I knew, I was giving impromptu speeches and answering questions about various topics in front of hundreds of my peers.
 After the campaigns were complete, and the votes were cast, I was voted in as Secretary of State for the camp.
 I got to meet the real Secretary of State and he gave me an award from his office for winning the election.